socrata/spark-etl-experiment/README.md

 At the moment it isn't very useful: shows a column mapping (hardcoded to Chicago Crimes!).
 You can change data types, and cells will come back as "null" if it couldn't parse them.

+It consists of an Elm frontend for editing these "column mappings".
+When you update the mapping, it generates SQL that it sends back to Spark (via a `spark-jobserver` job), and displays the results.

 ## Run

 ### 0. `brew install sbt && npm install elm -g`